ambanum/disinfo.quaidorsay.fr-ops/README.md

 ### Allow decrypting all sensitive data.

-A password is needed to decrypt encrypted files with ansible-vault.
+A password is needed to decrypt encrypted files with [`ansible-vault`](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 Get the password from the administrator and copy it in a `vault.key` file at the root of this project, it will avoid entering it every time you run a command.

 ### [For developement only] Configure your host machine to access the VM.